Ramisous/Flask_app/README.md

 flask run
 ```

-This command show you the localhost port that launchs the application ('http://127.0.0.1:5000/' in general)
+This command shows you the localhost port that launchs the application ('http://127.0.0.1:5000/' in general)